 Clinical Development Program

-Acurx is currently enrolling patients in its Phase 2b clinical trial of ibezapolstat compared to vancomycin, a standard of care to treat C. difficile infection or CDI.
-The Phase 2b clinical trial consists of 64-patients, randomized (1-to-1), non-inferiority, double-blind trial of oral ibezapolstat compared to oral vancomycin, a standard of care to treat CDI.
+Acurx has completed its Phase 2b clinical trial of ibezapolstat compared to vancomycin, a standard of care to treat C. difficile infection or CDI.
+The Phase 2b clinical trial was a randomized (1-to-1), non-inferiority, double-blind trial (n=32) of oral ibezapolstat compared to oral vancomycin.
+Data was analyzed and topline efficacy results were reported in Q4 2023.

 The Company successfully completed Phase 1 and Phase 2a clinical trials of ibezapolstat.
 The Phase 2a trial demonstrated 100% clinical cure at end of treatment and 100% sustained clinical cure in patients with C. difficile Infection (CDI), along with beneficial microbiome changes during treatment including overgrowth of Actinobacteria and Firmicutes phylum species while on therapy and new findings which demonstrate potentially beneficial effects on bile acid metabolism.